The following article uses options that are available starting with the Enterprise edition and project type.

 With the predefined support from the Updater and the Scheduled Tasks these 2 features combined will ensure the user will have access to the latest version installed and this will be happening automatically behind the scene.
 Also, you don’t have to write any code to implement this in the installer.

-First, enable the Check for updates before installation option in the Updater view.
+First, enable the Check for updates using Advanced Updater option in the Updater view

 Select the Automatic: using a Windows scheduled task option from the Updater Execution section.
 This way a Windows scheduled task will be created for Updater executable file.
 Click [ Configure Task ] to specify the scheduled task's behavior.